-In 1977, the Miami-Dade TPO was created under the authority of Chapter 163 of the Florida Statutes as a mechanism to conduct a continuing, cooperative, comprehensive, and coordinated
+In 1977, the Miami-Dade Transportation Planning Organization (TPO), in its role as the Miami-Dade Metropolitan Planning Organization (MPO), was created under the authority of Chapter 163 of the Florida Statutes as a mechanism to conduct a continuing, cooperative, comprehensive, and coordinated (4-C) planning process for the transportation needs of the Miami urbanized area.
+Today, the Miami-Dade TPO is led by an Executive Director with a professional staff providing technical and administrative support to the office and the TPO Governing Board (TPO Board) consisting of twenty-five (25) voting members.

-(4-C) planning process for the transportation needs of the Miami urbanized area.
-Today, the Miami-Dade TPO is led by an Executive Director with a professional staff providing technical and administrative support to the office and the TPO Governing Board (TPO Board) consisting of twentythree (23) voting members.
 The Transportation Planning Council (TPC) is responsible for the overall technical adequacy of the TPO planning program and advises the TPO Board on proposed program actions.
-This committee relies on four standing sub-committees concerned with major products of the transportation planning program: Transportation Planning Technical Advisory Committee (TPTAC), Transportation Improvement Program (TIP) Committee, Unified Planning Work Program (UPWP) Committee, and Long Range Transportation Plan (LRTP) Committee.
+This committee relies on standing sub-committees concerned with major products of the transportation planning program including: Transportation Planning Technical Advisory Committee (TPTAC), Transportation Improvement Program (TIP) Committee, and Long Range Transportation Plan (LRTP) Committee.

-The primary functions of the Miami-Dade TPO are detailed in the "Prospectus for Transportation Improvements", which is available online at www.miamidadempo.org for the general public, stakeholders, and staff to review.
+The primary functions of the Miami-Dade TPO are detailed in the "Prospectus for Transportation Improvements", which is available online at www.miamidadetpo.org for the general public, stakeholders, and staff to review.
 This document is a useful tool to learn the TPO's structure and the legal requirements and regulations the agency must follow.